tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

      dqv(dr1) = {< va1, s1, m1, r1 >}

-* A DQ Validation asserts that the Contextualized Criterion “Geodetic Datum must be supplied” is COMPLIANT for a specific species occurrence and this validation was performed by the software Darwin Test by checking if the field Geodetic Datum of the record was not empty.
+* A DQ Validation asserts that the Contextualized Criterion “Geodetic Datum must be supplied” is COMPLIANT for a specific species occurrence and this validation was performed by the software Darwin Test by checking if the field Geodetic Datum of the record was bdq:NotEmpty.

 #### AmendmentAssertion
      DQA(dr) = {dqa | dqa = < am, s, m, r >, am ∈ AM, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}